 Find Cheap Auto Insurance Quotes in Your Area

-If you can't identify the driver, or you succeed in identifying them but they do not have insurance, uninsured motorist coverage will cover you instead.
+- Uninsured motorist coverage: If you can't identify the driver who hit you, or you succeed in identifying them but they don't have insurance, then uninsured motorist coverage will cover you instead.
 You can choose to add coverage for bodily injury as well as property damage to your uninsured motorist coverage, though you generally can't buy higher limits than you have on your own liability coverage.

-Collision coverage will pay for the damage to your car but comes with the drawback of typically having a deductible, meaning you may have to pay for damage that you're not to blame for.
+- Collision coverage: This portion of your auto insurance policy pays for any damage to your own car, but it typically comes with a deductible.
+That means you may have to pay for damage that you're not to blame for.
 Collision coverage applies even if the hit-and-run occurs when your car is parked.

 Is it required by law?

 Circumstances under which you can make a claim

 |Personal injury protection/Medical payments||Some states||If anyone was injured|

 |Uninsured/underinsured motorist||Some states||If you do not identify the other driver, or they do not have car insurance|